ESG

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-ESG (Environment, Social, and Governance) is an acronym that refers to three sustainability criteria that are used to evaluate a company’s performance.
+ESG (Environment, Social, and Governance): ESG is an acronym that represents three critical sustainability criteria that are used to evaluate a company’s performance, operations, and ethical practices.
+Each element of ESG contributes to assessing a company’s overall sustainability, impact on society, and ethical governance.
+Here’s a breakdown of each component: